Sensei-Snow/Hacking-Office/README.md

 <br>It requires the following libraries: pyfiglet - socket - time.
 <br>If you wish to run the code from the computer in question, use the loopback IP address: 127.0.0.1.

-- <h4>The third program is IntruSpotter Version Alpha.</h4>
+- <h4>The third program is IntruSpotter V1.0.</h4>
 It's an easy-to-use program to scan an entire network and find the intrus and more...
 <br>It requires the following libraries: pyfiglet - plyer - scapy - time.
 <br>It also needs a few documents (.txt) which are in the directory.
-<br>it is an alpha version, all the features are not available but you can have a brief overview of this future tool.

 - <h4>My projects for the future :</h4>
-1) Release the V1.0 of IntruSpotter.
-2) Release the graphic version of one of my software with Qt.
+1) Release the graphic version of one of my software with Qt.
-3) Release a C++ version of SSH-Devastator which will be faster as the python version but more complex.
+2) Release a C++ version of SSH-Devastator which will be faster as the python version but more complex.

 <br><h5>Thanks to TechieNeurons who helped me for SSH-Devastator and SnoopPort.</h5>